AOEpeople/techradar/radar/2023-09-01/react-server-components.md

 tags:       [frontend, coding]
 ---

-Shortly after releasing React 17 in October 2020, the team announced React Server Components (RSC) in December 2020 as a working draft.
-RSCs are described as a new kind of application architecture in React, to reduce the amount of JavaScript that's shipped to the client.
-The overall goal is to achieve better performance, user experience and maintainability.
+Shortly after releasing React 17 in October 2020, the team introduced React Server Components (RSC) as a working draft in December 2020.
+RSCs represent a new application architecture paradigm within React designed to reduce the amount of JavaScript sent to the client.
+The ultimate goal is to enhance performance, user experience, and maintainability.

-The new feature allows to create components that are running on the server exclusively.
-That means there will be zero effect on the bundle size that is downloaded by the client.
-For example libraries that are used in server components are not shipped to the client.
-RSCs have the ability to access server-side resources (e.g. database, file system) directly.
+This new feature enables the creation of components that exclusively run on the server.
+As a result, there is no impact on the bundle size downloaded by the client.
+For instance, libraries used in server components are not shipped to the client.
+RSCs also have the capability to access server-side resources, such as databases and the file system, directly.

-Besides server components there are client components that actually are the classic components everyone's known until yet.
-The only difference is, client components need to be explicitly declared by a directive.
-To decide which component needs to be client or server might become one of the more challenging parts, especially when migrating existing applications is the goal.
+In addition to server components, there are client components, which are essentially the classic components everyone is familiar with.
+The only distinction is that client components need to be explicitly declared using a directive.
+Determining which components should be client or server can be one of the more challenging aspects, especially when the goal is to migrate existing applications.

-It looks like RSCs are most effectively used with Server Side Rendering, even tho it is possible to use them without it.
-RSCs and Server Side Rendering complement each other pretty good, because server components are only rendered once on the server and don't need to get shipped to the client.
-Client components are still rendered on the server and get hydrated afterward.
-But with a smart application structure where the amount of client side code is reduced to a minimum and in combination with React 18's [Suspense and Selective Hydration](https://github.com/reactwg/react-18/discussions/37) features there is an expected increase in performance.
-To prove this assumption the React team decided to collaborate with Vercel (maintainer of [NextJS](/languages-and-frameworks/next-js.html)) to integrate early into a fitting environment.
+RSCs appear to be most effective when used with Server Side Rendering, although it is possible to use them without it.
+RSCs and Server Side Rendering complement each other well, as server components are only rendered once on the server and do not need to be sent to the client.
+Client components are still rendered on the server and then hydrated on the client side.
+However, with a well-structured application that minimizes client-side code and in combination with React 18's [Suspense and Selective Hydration](https://github.com/reactwg/react-18/discussions/37) features, a performance boost is expected.
+To test this hypothesis, the React team has collaborated with Vercel, the maintainer of [NextJS](/languages-and-frameworks/next-js.html), to integrate RSCs into a suitable environment early.

-Overall we see the potential of this new approach, even tho there are still several steps to go, especially for the meta frameworks to achieve production readiness.
-But it seems only a matter of time that adoption of React Server Components will spread.
-That's why we put it to the assess ring, to keep an eye on this topic.
+Overall, we recognize the potential of this new approach, even though there are several steps to take, particularly for meta-frameworks to achieve production readiness.
+It appears to be only a matter of time before adoption of React Server Components becomes widespread.
+This is why we have placed it in the assess ring, keeping a watchful eye on this evolving technology.